khSardor26/the_STANDARD_blueprint/README.md

 A small .NET API blueprint for future clean architecture projects,

-Using this template you can kickstart your project.
+Using this template you can kickstart your project

 ## Solution Structure